mmarszal7/StackOverflowClient/README.md

 Solution is based on WPF/MVVM application with Unity container which provides Dependency Injection.
 This approach allows you to replace almost any solution component with another one that implements specified interface.

+**This is over complicated solution with great emphasis on modularity which allows to test lot of different approaches (e.g. testing few MVVM frameworks in one application)*

 # Frameworks and solution used in project:
 ##### **1. Core/Common:**
 * Unity